TommyP702/TanPham/Phishing Email Analysis/Phishing-email-001.md

 # Hello World, This will be one of my Email Phishing project 001

 <image src="https://github.com/TommyP702/TanPham/assets/169327735/4b2a88b9-dcd7-442b-91fa-8daaf22777d4" alt="Image from GitHub" class="wp-image-5001" width="400" height="300"/>
+<p><font size="+2">NOTE: even tho sometime many OSINT url scanners say clean, we cannot determine if its a false positive. credit goes to my mentor steven that reminded me to always be on my toes when it comes to phishing as threat actors will find new method to compromised someone account.</font> </p>

 I'll be guiding you through the steps and processes I'll be taking.
 Lets have some fun!